• Skip to primary navigation

 3. Place the scones on a parchment lined baking sheet with enough space in between them.

-4. Bake at 180C/350F for 15 minutes until golden brown on the outside.
+4. Bake the chocolate chip scones at 180oC/350oF for 15 minutes until golden brown on the outside.
 Leave them to cool a little before glazing and serving!

-Here are some tips and tricks I recommend for making these chocolate chip scones.
+Here are some tips and tricks we recommend for making these chocolate chip scones.

 Egg wash - the reserved bit of egg from earlier in making the scones is used for brushing over the top of them before baking, this will give them a nice golden crust and slight crispy edge leaving the insides soft and fluffy.